 Roses of the Heart is a memorial to all the 25,566 women who were sentenced to transportation to Australia between 1788 and 1853.
 A wide variety of cloth bonnets, decorated in various ways, were made to commemorate these female convicts.
 Each bonnet was embroidered with the name of a convict, the name of the vessel on which she travelled to Australia, and the date she began her life as a convict in Australia.

 The project, which was begun in 2007 and designed by Dr Christina Henri, appealed to Rose as she had three female convicts in her background, Ann White, Catherine Jones, and Ann Parker.
-Ann White is her four times great grandmother on her father's side.
+Ann White is her four times great grandmother on her father's side and Ann is also on my father's direct line.

 "It was a very creative time of my life and took two full years – sometimes I was up at four in the morning when I thought of something and often I did not go to bed until one a.m."